StanfordVL/iGibson/README_VR.md

 $ git submodule update --recursive
 ```

-After this you should have content at:
-core/render/glfw
-core/render/pybind11
-core/render/openvr

 Download Gibson assets and copy to iGibson/gibson2/assets/
 Download enviroments (scenes) and copy to iGibson/gibson2/assets/dataset